-The power supplies that are shipped with your RM260 rack system are equipped with a power entry connector on the rear cards.
-The power supplies are hotswappable, so you are not required to remove the cards from the rack when applying power to the system.
-We recommend that if you want to power off the rack, remove the front card instead of removing the power cable from the back of the rack.
-Keeping the power cable connected allows the rack to remain grounded.
+The power supplies that come with your rack system are equipped with a powerentry connector on the rear card.
+The power supplies are hot-swappable, so you are not required to remove the cards from the rack while applying power to the system.